Saltworker/DJITelloPy_gamingController/README.md

+# Fly your tello using your old gaming controller
 Control your tello with a gaming controller supported by pygame using the repository 'DJITelloPy'.
 DJITelloPy repository link: https://github.com/damiafuentes/DJITelloPy

 ![image](https://user-images.githubusercontent.com/82200669/164916832-5ac991d6-1196-4c4e-9c7d-8a842a14ee99.png)

+I personally used a playstation dualshock 3 controller.

 The repository contains the program itself as well as a video compiler for the video recordings you can make with the program.

-This project is largely done thanks to pygame.org
+## This project was largely done thanks to pygame.org

 Link: www.pygame.org/docs/ref/joystick.html

 PRO TIP: Use the example program given in the following link to check your controller's inputs

-3 STEPS ON HOW TO USE THE PROGRAM:
+## 3 STEPS ON HOW TO USE THE PROGRAM:
 1. Have your desired gaming controller connected to your computer.
 Make sure your computer reads its input.
 2. Turn on the tello and connect to its wifi.
 3. Run the program.

-ABOUT THE PROGRAM:
+## ABOUT THE PROGRAM:

-NOTE: Make sure the tello you're using has at least SDK 3.0 by updating its firmware in order to use all of the following functions accordingly.
+Make sure the tello you're using has at least SDK 3.0 by updating its firmware in order to use all of the following functions accordingly.

-I personally used a playstation dualshock 3 controller.

 The current button and axis alignments are:
 - button 0 (X): flip backwards